kolayne/how-to-Arch/README.md

 ### Background helpers

-Out of applications that you installed above, some (e.g., clipboard manager, polybar, etc) need to be running in the background. `pulseaudio` will be automatically launched by `systemd`; `dunst` will be launched on demand whenever a notification is sent; the rest need to be started at some point.
+Out of applications that you installed above, some (e.g., clipboard manager, polybar, etc) need to be running in the background.
+Out of such daemons, `pulseaudio` will be automatically launched by `systemd`;
+`dunst` will be launched on demand whenever a notification is sent; for the rest of them to start automatically additional set up is needed.

 If you are using my `i3` config, all the relevant applications are already there and will be started on log in and terminated on log out (xorg-dependent applications get notified when the graphical session